Dungeon-CampusMinden/Dungeon/escape-room/doc/concept.md

 Brauchen wir ein Learner-Model?

-# Was erwarten Nutzer für die Erstellung eines Escape-Rooms? (allgemein)
+# Was erwarten Nutzer für die Erstellung eines Escape-Rooms? (außerhalb der Lehre)

 Wir suchen Richtlinien dafür, was vom Dungeon und den Tools erwarten wird, um damit Escape-Rooms zu erstellen.

 ## [Interview mit Escape-Rooms](https://static1.squarespace.com/static/62bc928cda86cf2dcc7f378d/t/65a85086591a9e1f2a897b2b/1705529482357/CoolJobsEscapeRoom.pdf) am 20.
 November 2023 in ScienceWorld von Scholastic.

 Es geht um das Design kommerzieller Escape-Rooms.
-Der Designer ist zufälligerweise unser alter Freund Scott Nicholson.

 > I start by deciding on the genre (type of game) and setting (where it takes place).
 I outline the players’ goals and the obstacles they’ll face.
 These decisions let me create “beats,” or major points in the game’s narrative.
 Next I start thinking of challenges—math and word puzzles, searching activities, or physical tasks—that could fit within the story.
 We want a variety of challenges.
 That way, every player gets a chance to solve something and feel like a hero.
 >